Kismet

 We want to know how people decide what to watch and how they watch it so that we can create an app that fills a market gap.
 To answer these questions, I will use three different research methodologies:

-1. Competitive Analysis – See what current apps are popular, what features they offer, and their strengths and weaknesses
+1. Competitor Analysis – See what current apps are popular, what features they offer, and their strengths and weaknesses

-2. Surveys – Sent out to a group of people who watch TV as their primary source of entertainment
+2. Survey – Sent out to a group of people who watch TV as their primary source of entertainment

-3. Interviews – Interviews following up on surveys to get more information on answers
+3. Interview – Interviews following up on surveys to get more information on answers

 I performed an analysis of leading TV companion apps and evaluated their features, strengths, and weaknesses.
 This offered valuable insights into the competitive market but also served as the cornerstone for selecting features to integrate into Kismet to set it apart from the competition.